NotTacoz/jacaranda/content/notes/chemistry/11ATOMIC-STRUCTURES.md

 - [x] [http://thehistoryoftheatom.weebly.com/index.html](http://thehistoryoftheatom.weebly.com/index.html) (link broken)

 # Origins
 -  Idea of matter is thought by Ancient Greek philosophers
 -  They believed matter consisted of 4 elements, and matter was infinitely divisible.
 -  New greek guy came alone and disagreed, and described a particle called atomos which is not divisible
 -  Not challenged properly by the scientific community until late seventeenth century

 # Breakthroughs and Discoveries
 -  First evidence leading to discoveries began appearing very late in the 18th century.
 -  “Law of conservation of mass”, published by Antoine Laurent Lavoisier.
 -  He discovered there was no change in mass during a chemical reaction.

 # John Dalton 1807
--   Atomic Theory of Matter, which states that
+- ## Came up with the Atomic Theory of Matter,
+- which states that:
 	1. Elements are composed of small, indivisible particles called atoms.
 	2. Atoms of given element are identical having same size, mass and chemical properties.
 	3. Atoms of different elements have different size, mass and chemical properties.